On contact cosmetic surgery: Introduction

-If $L$ is a Legendrian unknot with $|\rot(L)|<|\tb(L)+1|$ and $r\in CS(-p/q)$ is not less than $\tb(L)$, then any contact $(r+1)$-surgery on $L$ is contactomorphic to contact $(r'+1)$-surgery on $L$ for any $r'\in CS(-p/q)$ with $r'$ not less than $\tb(L)$. \end{theorem} \begin{remark} We note the interesting phenomina that for any smooth surgery on the unknot (other than $0$-surgery) is diffeomorphic to infinitely many other surgeries on the unknot, but for Legendrian knots there are many that have unique contact surgeries, though most have infinitely many cosmetic contact surgeries.
+Let $L$ be a Legendrian unknot with $|\rot(L)|<|\tb(L)+1|$ and $r, r'\in CS(-p/q)$ be greater than $\tb(L)$.
+Then any contact $(r-\tb(L))$-surgery on $L$ is contactomorphic to a contact $(r'-\tb(L))$-surgery on $L$. \end{theorem} \begin{remark} We note the interesting phenomenon that any smooth surgery on the unknot (other than $0$ surgery) is diffeomorphic to infinitely many other surgeries on the unknot, but for Legendrian knots, there are some that have unique contact surgeries, though most have infinitely many cosmetic contact surgeries. \end{remark}